PabloSLabbe/QSTable/README.md

 Drag & drop the object onto a sheet (as you would do it with any other native object or visualization extension).
 Then define how the **QSTable** should behave:

-* Write a expression to choose an image to show on dimension
+* Write an expression to choose an image to show on dimension

 		=if(Type='GB','<img>arrow_upward_black.png','<img>arrow_downward_black.png')